YahooArchive/mojito/docs/dev_guide/topics/mojito_extensions.rst

           {{title}}
         {{/ul}}
         {{^ul}}
-          Besides Mustache, here are some other rendering engines:
+          Besides EJS, here are some other rendering engines:
         {{/ul}}
         </h3>
         <ul>